-According to the survey with the municipalities, around 30 per cent of the UoM of Qalaat El-Istiglal's registered population have emigrated over the years.
-Not all expatriates come from affluent backgrounds: some are well-off, while others are self-sufficient and able to support themselves and their families.
+Not all expatriates come from affluent backgrounds; some are well-off, while others are self-sufficient and able to support themselves and their families.
 The overwhelming majority of expatriates provide financial support to their families and relatives, especially considering the ongoing socioeconomic crisis.
+According to the survey with the municipalities, it is estimated that around USD 500,000 is transferred yearly in the form of remittances to support their families and communities.

-Some expatriates support local authorities by funding municipal services due to the inability of the state to afford them in light of the Lebanese currency devaluation.
-These services include waste collection and transportation; support for municipality-owned electricity generators by purchasing fuel; aid to the poorest families in the municipalities, especially during the COVID-19 pandemic; and purchase of chronic medications for patients due to shortages and price increases.
+Some expatriates are supporting/funding municipal services due to the inability of the state to afford them in light of the Lebanese currency devaluation.
+These services include waste collection and transportation, support for municipality-owned generators by purchasing fuel, aiding the poorest families in the municipalities, especially during the COVID-19 pandemic, and purchasing chronic medications for patients due to shortages and price increases.